dhatwake2019/day2/organizingdata/readme.md

 We could do this for 'gender_interviewee' and 'occupation' columns, but we'll try a couple of other ways.

 **Create TRUE/FALSE Columns Based on Values**
-1. Select gender_interviewee > Edit column based on this column
+1. Select gender_interviewee > Edit column > Add column based on this column
 2. In the GREL window, type `if(value.contains("female"), "true", "false")`
-3. Call this column 'isFemale' and click OK.
+3. Call this column 'interviewee_isFemale' and click OK.
-4. Do this again for Male. gender_interviewee > Edit column based on this column.
+4. Do this again for Male. gender_interviewee > Edit column > Add column based on this column, `if(value.contains("male"), "true", "false")`.
 Take a look at the preview.
 5. Uh-oh.
 It looks like using "male" would make everything true since the string 'male' also appears in 'female.'
 We'll need a slightly more complex regular expression to match.
-6. Type `if(value.contains(/\bmale|\s+male/), "true", "false")` into the GREL window. name it 'isMale' and click OK.
+6. Type `if(value.contains(/\bmale|\s+male/), "true", "false")` into the GREL window. name it 'interviewee_isMale' and click OK.
 > `\b` sigifies the start of a string, `|` means it will match either of the two patterns, `\s+` means there can be multiple white spaces before the string.
 This means it will match 'male' if it is either at the beginning of the cell, or if it comes after a space.
 We have to include both since there are some columns where that say "female, male".

-**Dealing with categories where there are lots of different responses** What about Occupation?
+**Dealing with categories where there are lots of different responses**

+What about Occupation?
 If we look at the distribution (occupation > Text > Text facet; then click 'count' to sort by count), We see that tenant farmer and farmer come up almost a quarter of the time (not including the times they come up in multiple entries), housewife and mill worker come up 8 times, and everything else is 4 or less.
 If we're interested in separating out some of the more popular ones, and doing further analysis, we may want to create isTenantFarmer, isFarmer, isHousewife, etc rows.
 We may want to split the separate occupations apart and create an occupation2 column.
 Or, if we're just going to refer to them occasionally to inform our reading, we can just leave them as-is.
 Let's do that!

 > *Sometimes we may want to leave this together!
 In the case of interviewer, we may want to look at them as teams, rather than two different interviewers.*